 Table B.5.2-4 below specifies the EVM window length (W) for extended CP.
 The number of CP samples excluded from the EVM window is the same as for normal CP length.

-Table B.5.2-4: EVM window length for extended CP, FR1, 60 kHz SCS
+Table B.5.2-4: EVM window length for extended CP, FR1-NTN, 60 kHz SCS